saleor/saleor-docs/docs/customization/money.md

 In Saleor’s codebase, money amounts exist either as `Money` or `TaxedMoney` instances.

-`Money` is a type representing amount of money in specific currency.
+`Money` is a type representing the amount of money in a specific currency.
 For example, 100 USD is represented by `Money(100, “USD”)`.
-This type does not hold any additional information useful for commerce but, unlike Decimal, it implements safeguards and checks for calculations and comparisons of monetary values.
+This type does not hold any additional information useful for commerce but, unlike Decimal, it implements safeguards and checks for the calculation and comparison of monetary values.

-Money amounts are stored on model using `MoneyField` which provides its own safety checks on currency and precision of stored amount.
+Money amounts are stored on a model using `MoneyField` which provides its own safety checks on currency and the precision of the stored amount.

 You can find the Decimal of your `Money` object on the amount property.